-Designing Effective OPD Patient Satisfaction Surveys
+Designing Effective OPD Patient Satisfaction Survey

-Designing effective Patient satisfaction surveys is a “mechanism” of actively trying to listen to your patients’ experience.
+Designing effective Outpatient Patient satisfaction surveys is a “mechanism” of actively trying to listen to your patients’ experience.
 While leading operational activities at some of the corporate hospitals, I have had to grapple with understanding how to design effective patient satisfaction surveys myself.
 Based on my learnings, I have penned down a few aspects you might want to consider.

 Identify What you Want to Know